apple/swift-async-algorithms/Guides/Merge.md

 The `merge(_:...)` function takes two or more asynchronous sequences as arguments with the resulting `AsyncMergeSequence` which is an asynchronous sequence.

 Since the bases comprising the `AsyncMergeSequence` must be iterated concurrently to produce the latest value it means that those sequences must be able to be sent to child tasks.
-This means that a prerequisite of the bases must be that the base asynchronous sequences, their iterators, and the elemnts they produce must be `Sendable`.
+This means that a prerequisite of the bases must be that the base asynchronous sequences, their iterators, and the elements they produce must be `Sendable`.

 When iterating a `AsyncMergeSequence` it becomes terminal when all of the base asynchronous sequences are terminal; meaning there is no more potential of any elements being produced.